trueos/trueos-docs/trueos-handbook/using.rst

 menu of your desktop.
 PlexHome Theater can also be started by typing :command:`plexhometheater` from a command prompt.

-Once installed, an entry for :guilabel:`Plex Home Theater` will also be added to the login manager so you can login directly to the home theater instead of a desktop.
+Once installed, an entry for :guilabel:`Plex Home Theater` is also added to the login manager so you can login directly to the home theater instead of a desktop.

-The first time running or logging into Plex Home Theater, a wizard will check the audio settings and sign into your Plex account.
-If you have no Plex account, create one at `plex.tv <https://plex.tv/>`_.
-The wizard will provide a PIN code and an URL to enter the code.
-Once the PIN is entered, the wizard will connect and sign you in.
+The first time running or logging into Plex Home Theater, a wizard checks the audio settings and signs into your Plex account.
+If you have no Plex account, create one at `plex.tv <https://www.plex.tv/>`_.
+The wizard provides a PIN code and an URL to enter the code.
+Once the PIN is entered, the wizard connects and signs you in.
 Now it is possible to search for and watch media.
 To exit Plex, click :guilabel:`<` then :guilabel:`Quit`.